dart-lang/site-www/src/language/error-handling.md

 ### Throw

-Here’s an example of throwing, or *raising*, an exception:
+Here's an example of throwing, or *raising*, an exception:

 <?code-excerpt "misc/lib/language_tour/exceptions.dart (throw-FormatException)"?>
 ```dart